 Campus Police has a prescription drug disposal container available for the community 24/7/365.
 Please, no sharps or liquids.
 We also provide pouches of Deterra free of charge which can be used at home to neutralize drugs by using water.
-The next DEA sponsored Prescription Drug Take-Back date is October 26, 2019, 10 AM to 2 PM.
+The next DEA sponsored Prescription Drug Take-Back date is to be determined.
 Additional DEA Drug Take Back information.
-In 2018, Campus Police collected 82.34 pounds of unwanted prescription medication for safe disposal.
+In 2019, Campus Police collected 60 pounds of unwanted prescription medication for safe disposal.

 To help combat the continued vaping health crisis across the country, DEA will be collecting vaping pens and cartridges at NTBI collection sites.
 Through discussions with the U.S. Environmental Protection Agency (EPA), DEA has determined that vaping pens without the internal batteries are considered household hazardous waste, the exact same waste designation as the NTBI collected pharmaceuticals and can therefore be co-mingled with NTBI materials.
 Pens with batteries in them, however, are a different waste stream designation and, more importantly, are considered a potential fire hazard.
 For those that have batteries that cannot be removed, please inform the consumer to call their local hazardous waste management facility or they can check with large electronic chain stores who may accept the devices for proper disposal.
 Additional information can be found on the NTBI website.

 Campus Police Officers carry Naloxone, an opioid overdose drug.
 This medication temporarily reverses the effects of the overdose and helps keep the patient breathing until emergency medical assistance arrives.